ajramirez1997/customer-management/README.md

 And sorry for the commit I push it all in one commit and put the front and backend in the same repository.

-Build Docker Containers:
+**Build Docker Containers:**

 Navigate to the customer_management directory containing your docker-compose.yml file.
-Run the following command to build the Docker containers: bash
+Run the following command to build the Docker:
-Copy code

 docker-compose up --build

-Create Database:

-Ensure you have MySQL installed locally.
-Use a MySQL client or terminal to connect to MySQL.
-Run the following SQL commands to create the customer_management database: sql
-Copy code
-CREATE DATABASE customer_management;
-Use root as the username and rootpass as the password when prompted.
-Run Migrations and Seed Database:

-After Docker containers are up and running: bash
-Copy code
+**Create Database:**

+Open the localhost or localhost:80 used the credentials of root and rootpass (You can change this in docker-compose.yml for security purposes).

+Create a database and name it customer_management.

+After you create a database run this command to migrate the table and populate the customer table.

-docker-compose exec app php artisan migrate docker-compose exec app php artisan db:seed --class=CustomersTableSeeder Generate API Token:
+docker-compose exec app php artisan migrate

+docker-compose exec app php artisan db:seed --class=CustomersTableSeeder

+**Generate API Token:**

-Run the following command to generate a Passport client (API token): bash
+**Run the following command to generate a Passport client (API token):**

-Copy code
-docker-compose exec app php artisan passport:client --client Follow the prompts to name the client.
+docker-compose exec app php artisan passport:client --client
-Retrieve Access Token:

-Run php artisan tinker inside the app container: bash
-Copy code
+This will ask you what name of the client put any name that you want.
+And it will give you a client secret key and id it will be used in the next step.

-docker-compose exec app php artisan tinker
+**Run php artisan tinker inside the app container:** docker-compose exec app php artisan tinker

+This command will open a php shell.

 Use the following PHP code snippet to generate and retrieve the access token: php

 Copy code and run it inside of tinker

 use Illuminate\Support\Facades\Http;